mj3b/cdfi-framework/README.md

 | 7 | [Evaluating Feature Steering](https://www.anthropic.com/research/evaluating-feature-steering) — Anthropic, 2023 | Adversarial prompt taxonomy; prompt sensitivity drift failure mode |

 Full translation detail — including the exact causal chain from finding to formula element for each publication: [`TRACEABILITY.md`](TRACEABILITY.md)

+The systematic methodology used to perform each translation — the seven-step sequence from literature claim to deployment tier: [`TRANSLATION-METHOD.md`](TRANSLATION-METHOD.md)

 ---